sodadata/soda-core/docs/README.md

 **What does Soda SQL do?**

+Soda SQL allows you to

- * Stops your pipeline if bad data is detected
+ * Stop your pipeline when bad data is detected
- * Extracts metrics through SQL
+ * Extract metrics and column profiles through super efficient SQL
- * Full control over metrics and queries
+ * Full control over metrics and queries through declarative config files

 **Why Soda SQL?**

-To protect against silent data issues for the consumers of your data, it's recommended to check your data before and after every data pipeline job.
+To protect against silent data issues for the consumers of your data, it's best-practice to profile and test your data:

+ * as it lands in your warehouse,
+ * after every important data processing step
+ * right before consumption.

-You will know when bad data enters your pipeline.
-And you will prevent delivery of bad data to downstream consumers.
+This way you will prevent delivery of bad data to downstream consumers.
+You will spend less time firefighting and gain a better reputation.

 **How does Soda SQL work?**

 Soda SQL is a Command Line Interface (CLI) and a Python library to measure and test your data using SQL.

-As input, Soda SQL uses Yaml configuration files that include:
+As input, Soda SQL uses YAML configuration files that include:
  * SQL connection details
  * What metrics to compute
  * What tests to run on the measurements